KIUG 2025: Trap shooter Neeru Dhanda wins fourth straight gold; Jain University stays atop medals tally - www.lokmattimes.com

 KIUG 2025: Trap shooter Neeru Dhanda wins fourth straight gold; Jain University stays atop medals tally

-Jaipur, Nov 26 Trap shooters Neeru Dhanda and Aditya Bharadwaj helped Guru Nanak Dev University clean sweep all ...
+Jaipur (Rajasthan), Nov 26 Trap shooters Neeru Dhanda and Aditya Bharadwaj helped Guru Nanak Dev University clean sweep ...

-Jaipur, Nov 26 Trap shooters Neeru Dhanda and Aditya Bharadwaj helped Guru Nanak Dev University clean sweep all four shotgun medals on offer in the Khelo India University Games (KIUG) Rajasthan 2025 at the Jagatpur Shooting Range, while their cyclists won both the individual road races to take their gold medal tally into double figures.
+Jaipur (Rajasthan), Nov 26 Trap shooters Neeru Dhanda and Aditya Bharadwaj helped Guru Nanak Dev University clean sweep all four shotgun medals in the Khelo India University Games Rajasthan 2025 at the Jagatpur Shooting Range, while their cyclists won both the individual road races to take their gold medal tally into double figures.

+At the end of the day’s action, Jain University continued to top the standings with 12 gold, six silver, and seven bronze.
+Guru Nanak Dev University moved to the second spot with 10 gold medals, while three gold medals in wrestling helped Lovely Professional University consolidate its third position with eight gold medals.

 Neeru had finished second behind Manisha in the qualifying, but raised her levels in the final.
 “I was determined to win the gold today, as this is going to be my last Khelo India University Games.
 I had won the gold in the last three editions of the University Games, and I wanted to end this with another gold medal,” she told SAI Media.
 Neeru first played in the Khelo India Youth Games back in 2020, when she won a silver medal, and has since then dominated the University Games.